-So now that I have sufficiently offended the ninety-nine by agreeing with your technical objections to Christmas, let me now proceed to potentially offend you by disagreeing with your proposed conclusion that Christians should adopt a policy of non-participation when it comes to Christmas.
+So now that I have sufficiently offended the ninety-and-nine by agreeing with your technical objections to Christmas, let me now proceed (potentially) to offend you by disagreeing with your proposed conclusion that Christians should adopt a policy of absolute non-participation when it comes to Christmas.

 Because you are a strict biblicist, I will spare you the typical anecdotal arguments and point you straight to Scripture.
-More specifically, I would ask you to consider the infallible example of Jesus: John 10:22-23, “Now it was the Feast of Dedication in Jerusalem, and it was winter.
+More specifically, I would ask you to consider the infallible example of Jesus found in John 10:22-23, “Now it was the Feast of Dedication in Jerusalem, and it was winter.
 And Jesus walked in the temple, in Solomon’s porch…”

 These verses indicates that Jesus “observed” the extra-biblical-based-only-on-man’s-tradition holiday called Hanukkah or the Festival of Lights.

-I placed the word “observed” in quotation marks because we do not know exactly how Jesus observed it.
+I placed the word “observed” in quotation marks because we do not know exactly how or to what extent Jesus observed it.
 Did he light a menorah?
 Did he give gifts?
 Did he bake sufganiyot?
 Did he sing Hanerot Halalu?
 We will never know.

-This much we do know: Jesus wanted to be right in the middle of all the seasonal activities related to the “Festival of Lights” so he could there shine as the true Light of the World.
+This much, however, we do know: Jesus wanted to be right in the middle of all the seasonal activities related to the “Festival of Lights” so he could there shine as the true Light of the World.

 If we read on in John chapter 10, we see that his presence caused the conversation to shift from the things people normally discussed during that man-made holiday (e.g., the Maccabean Revolt and re-dedication of the Jewish Temple) to his identity as the Messiah.

-If we continue to read on, we will also discover that this holiday-occasioned evangelism nearly got Jesus stoned to death.
-This probably comes as no surprise to those who have personally tried to share their Christian faith with family and friends while they are interested only in Christmas festivities.
+If we continue to read on, we will also discover that Jesus’ holiday-occasioned evangelism nearly got him stoned to death.
+This, by the way, probably comes as no surprise to those who have personally tried to share their Christian faith with family and friends while they are interested only in Christmas festivities.